Squirkey89/EasyRecipe/README.md

    * As soon as a user posts a comment, the comment must be approved by the site administrator.
 This enables the site administrator to ensure that the content posted is relevant to the website.

 ## Manual Testing

+### Feature testing

+* Navigation works on all pages.
+* The login , logout and signup pages work.
+* When the user is logged in the sign up and login button are removed.
+* The comment form works, When posting a comment.
+* An alert pops up when the user posts a comment.
+* The user is unable to comment without signing in or registering
+* The links all work at the bottom of the index page at the how it works section.
+* Create recipe form works the a a new form is displayed on the recipe detail page when form is complete.
+* Edit recipe form works when information is updated this changes on the recipe detail page.
+* Delete recipe form works and the recipe is removed from the site.
+* Authorization to edit and delete recipes created works.
+* Authorization to like comment and leave a recipe work.
+* The like button and like counter both work.
+* Pagination is working only six recipes are displayed on a page.
+Any more and a new page is created.

 ### Pep8 Validation
 I tested the folowing files on Pep8 validator and they all passed.
   * views.py